Car Battery Inspection

 When you purchase a new battery, you also need to pay close attention to the specifications.
 Different vehicles may have different voltage requirements.
 You should purchase car batteries that match your car’s requirements.
 Additionally, you should check the date of manufacture, because the safe practice is to install batteries one year from their manufacturing date.

 Davies Auto Care knows that most car owners don’t really want to deal with the hassle of troubleshooting and replacing their batteries.
 If you have car battery problems, take your car to our shop and we’ll make sure to get to the root of the problem.
-Contact us now to set an appointment for extensive automotive diagnostics.
+Contact us now to set an appointment for extensive Cathedral City auto diagnostics.

 Come Visit Us